Monkeypaw Productions: Overview

 On November 9, 2020, it was announced that Peele would write and direct his third feature film Nope, a science fiction horror film starring Daniel Kaluuya, Keke Palmer and Steven Yeun was released on July 22, 2022, by Universal Pictures.
 The original set of Jupiter's Claim, the fictional theme park featured in the film was added permanently as a part of Universal Studios Hollywood's Studio Tour.
 The set became the first Studio Tour attraction to open the same day as a film's release.
 In 2022, Nope was featured at Universal's Halloween Horror Nights as part of the terror tram with Us.

 On September 1, 2021, Monkeypaw and Peele signed a multiyear TV deal with Universal Studio Group ending a previous first-look deal with Amazon Studios.
 The deal brought both film and television output under a partnership with Universal.

 On March 20, 2023, it was announced that Peele would write and direct his fourth feature film.
 It was scheduled to be released on December 25, 2024, by Universal Pictures, but was removed from Universal's schedule due to the 2023 Hollywood labor disputes, before being rescheduled to October 23, 2026.
 On September 2, 2025, the film was removed from Universal's 2026 release schedule.

 In 2023, Monkeypaw participated in the bidding war for Zach Cregger's mystery horror film Weapons, in conjunction with Universal Pictures, but after losing the auction, Peele parted ways with longtime managers Joel Zadak and Peter Principato, the latter of whom was also Cregger's manager.

-On April 23, 2025, it was reported by Deadline that three vice presidents and four to five junior staffers were laid off, causing many to question the stability of Monkeypaw moving forward.
+On April 23, 2025, it was reported by Deadline that three vice presidents and four to five junior staffers were laid off.
+In May 2026, the company also laid off three members of its development team, continuing with four remaining members in the department.